Designing Woman: Background

 The original concept for the film reportedly came from Helen Rose, who designed dozens of gowns and dresses for Bacall for Designing Woman.
 She gives an interview/screen test in the DVD's special features.
 Lauren Bacall was dealing with husband Humphrey Bogart's terminal illness during the shooting.
 According to her autobiography, she took the role (which was originally intended for Grace Kelly) to avoid her home situation, but in interviews she said that this film was among her favorites, and that she desperately wanted the part, even accepting a lower salary.
 She said that Kelly considered the part to have been written for her, and would never forgive Bacall, who added, "She got the prince, I got the part."
 Bogart died January 14, 1957, four months before the film's release.

-Both James Stewart and Cary Grant turned down the role that went to Peck, with Grant citing the heavy drinking of the character as the main reason for his declination.
+James Stewart and Cary Grant turned down the role that went to Peck, with Grant citing the heavy drinking of the character as the main reason for his refusal.